-AHA will contact applicants with the highest-rated LOIs and invite them to submit a full application.
+AHA will contact applicants with the highest-rated pre-proposals and invite them to submit a full proposal.
 Applicants will receive no reviewer feedback on letters of intent.

-A Letter of Intent (LOI), limited to two (2) pages, should briefly describe why the AHA should invest in your proposed vision for the future in terms of the following:
+A Pre-proposal (letter of intent), limited to two (2) pages, should briefly describe why the AHA should invest in your proposed vision for the future in terms of the following: